-New York Institute of Technology requires a minimum of 120 credits to graduate with a bachelor's degree.
-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
-New York Institute of Technology does accept transfer credits.
+New York Institute of Technology requires a minimum of 120 credits to complete a bachelor's degree.

+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+New York Institute of Technology accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, New York Institute of Technology has a summer session, so students can earn credits during the summer.

-Around 53% of students who started college at New York Institute of Technology finish the requirements for graduation within six years.
+NOTE: Around 53% of students who start college at New York Institute of Technology finish the requirements for graduation within six years.

 New York Institute of Technology offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |Summer Classes Available||√|

 |New Student Orientation||√|

 Reminder: New York Institute of Technology may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.